 Transfer Penalties for People Over the Age of 65

 The enabling federal statute for pooled trusts does not have an age requirement; however, many state Medicaid programs have imposed a transfer penalty for individuals wanting to fund a pooled special needs trust over the age of 65.

 MSNT is not able to calculate the transfer penalty and encourages the individual to reach out to their Medicaid program and ask about potential transfer penalties into a pooled special needs trust.

 For Missouri residents only, there are some exceptions to the transfer penalty.
 MSNT encourages you to call and discuss with a trust specialist.

 MSNT’s inactive trust is financial planning tool to assist donors in ensuring protection of their loved one’s public benefits.
 The inactive trust costs $200.
 After the enrollment fee is applied, there are no other fees, and MSNT holds the remaining $100 in an account in anticipation of a future deposit.
 Future deposits can include proceeds from life insurance, wills or retirement funds.
 Click the link below for more information on the difference between an active and inactive sub-account.

 Termination of Trusts by Other Trustees

 For a variety of reasons, a special needs trust may be established with one trustee but may need to be moved to another trustee at a later time.
 One common reason is that a corporate trustee may determine that the trust balance is too small, making it impractical to continue to administer.
-Because MSNT will keep a trust open until it reaches $1000, it may be advisable to establish in the trust document the authority to establish a trust with MSNT and to move the assets to MSNT as trustee.
-This can be accomplished with appropriate language in the trust document that provides authority to establish the trust with MSNT or it may be advisable to establish an inactive trust to avoid any questions about donor intent or any risk that the assets may disqualify the beneficiary for any public benefits.
+Because MSNT administers smaller amounts in trust, it may be prudent of the current trustee to transfer the trust assets to MSNT for administration.
+One way to ensure the life beneficiary’s public benefits are not impacted by the termination of a corporate trustee’s special needs trust is to include transfer language at low-balance termination to transfer to MSNT.
+This can be accomplished with appropriate language in the trust document that provides authority to open the trust with MSNT.